Southern-Cross-Plant-Science/HASCH_ILP/README.md

 Used in ***HASCH - A High-throughput Amplicon-based SNP-platform for medicinal Canna-bis and industrial Hemp genotyping applications***

-This script takes an input vcf file and generates an LP file for Gurubi or SCIP optimizer.
+This script takes an input vcf file and generates an LP file for Gurobi or SCIP optimizer.
 The optimization selects the subset of SNPs that maximizes the number of homozygous mismatches between all sample-pairs in the input genotype data.
 It can also process the optimizer output for visualization and generation of selected probes list

 **Usage:**